 *Oats: Blackbirds (grackles, starlings) will eat oats, and that is the end of the list of birds that do!

-Some of the best foods to use are black-oil sunflower, peanuts, nyjer, safflower, and suet.
+If you want a successful bird feeding station, you need to fill your feeders with sunflower seeds, peanuts, nyjer, safflower, and suet.
+It’s also great to have a little bit of corn and white millet, but not too much.
 My advice is to experiment with different foods to see what your local birds prefer at your feeding station.

-Just like the food you purchase to eat, it’s vital to check the ingredients of any bird seed mix you buy.
-Recently I took a trip to a local hardware store to check out the quality of the bird food they were selling, and the results shocked me.
+Just like the food you purchase to eat, it’s vital to check the ingredients of any birdseed mix you buy.
+Try to find mixes that have lots of sunflower seeds, safflower seeds, and peanuts.

 Step #4: Install a sturdy bird feeder pole.

 I’m a big fan of having a sturdy and tough bird feeder pole.
-It’s going to cost a bit more to acquire up front than a cheap shepherds hook, but I think the cost is justified.
+It’s going to cost a bit more to acquire than a cheap shepherd’s hook, but I think the extra money is justified.

 I love it because it does its job.